Stampede Blue’s Week 5 NFL Game Picks

-Yet another slow start for the Colts, who after a loss to the rival Titans are now at 1-2-1, heading into a very tough Thursday night matchup against the Denver Broncos at Mile High Stadium.
-The Colts are currently + 3.5 point underdogs, with the moneyline at + 150.
-The OU for points at 42 seems a tad generous considering how bad both offenses have been struggling so far this season.
-For updated lines visit DraftKings Sportsbook.
+Yet another slow start for the Colts, who, after losing to the rival Titans, are now at 1-2-1, heading into a very tough Thursday night matchup against the Denver Broncos at Mile High Stadium.
+The Colts are currently + 3.5 point underdogs, with the Moneyline at + 150.
+The OU for points at 42 seems a tad generous, considering how badly both offenses have been struggling this season.
+For updated lines, visit DraftKings Sportsbook.

-As for the Stampede Blue rankings, Luke Schultheis had himself yet another solid week, posting a 10-6 record and taking the season lead with a 3 game difference.
-Yours truly is steady in second place, and after Brett Mock and Destin Adams there is a noticeable dropoff, but the season is still young and there is plenty of football left to be played!
+As for the Stampede Blue rankings, Luke Schultheis had yet another solid week, posting a 10-6 record and taking the season lead with a 3-game difference.
+Yours truly is steady in second place, and after Brett Mock and Destin Adams, there is a noticeable dropoff, but the season is still young, and there is plenty of football left to be played!

 Poll